nikkehsolaris/deluge-autoremoveplus/README.md

 --------
 - Select how many torrents are allowed at the same time.
 - Choose to remove or pause them based on multiple criteria age, seeders, seed time or ratio.
-- Set specific removal rules depending on tracker or label.
+- Set specific removal rules depending on tracker or LabelPlus label.
-- Remove only torrents from specific trackers or labels.
+- Remove only torrents from specific trackers or LabelPlus labels.
 - Only remove torrents if under a certain HDD space threshold.
 - Select if torrents have to fulfill both or either criteria.
 - Delete torrents in order (e.g. delete torrents with highest ratio first).